 Our assessment plan calls for a sample of Advanced Psychology students to complete the Teamwork KSA (Stevens & Campion, 1999) as a measure of teamwork and professional development.
-Nineteen graduating senior psychology majors completed this measure.
+Eighteen graduating senior psychology majors completed this measure.
 We compared their performance to 18 General Psychology students who completed the measure in a previous year.
 The Teamwork KSA is made up of two major subscales - Interpersonal Skills and Self-Management Skills.
 Table 6 shows performance on these scales converted from raw scores into percent correct.
-As can be seen, graduating senior psychology majors outperformed General Psychology students on all scales as well as on the overall measure.
+As can be seen, graduating senior psychology majors outperformed General Psychology students on all scales as well as on the overall measure, however, the differences were not statistical significant.